 Notebook

 I do it.
 I like to carry paper with me.
 What writer wouldn’t.
 Yes, I know that defeats the purpose of avoiding the wasted paper, but it’s not much paper and it takes no electricity.
-If you go with paper, how about a basic moleskine notebook or a D*I*Y Planner?
+If you go with paper, how about a basic moleskine notebook or a DIY Notebook?
 Moleskine is the greatest plain notebook by reputation.
 It’s what I use.
 D*I*Y is a community of people creating and sharing tools.
 There is a great daily refocus page for the D*I*Y. If you are developing habits, there is a Franklin Virtue chart.

 Or Imitate Paper Electronically